Jacques Pépin

 Jacques Pépin (/fr/; born December 18, 1935) is a French chef, author, culinary educator, television personality, and artist.
-After having been the personal chef of French president Charles de Gaulle, he moved to the US in 1959 and after working in New York's top French restaurants, refused the same job with President John F. Kennedy in the White House and instead took a culinary development job with Howard Johnson's.
-During his career, he has served in numerous prestigious restaurants, first, in Paris, and then in America.
-He has appeared on American television and has written for The New York Times, Food & Wine and other publications.
-He has authored more than 30 cookbooks, some of which have become best sellers.
-Pépin was a longtime friend of the American chef Julia Child, and their 1999 PBS series Julia and Jacques Cooking at Home won a Daytime Emmy Award.
-He also holds a BA and a MA from Columbia University in French literature.
+After having been the personal chef of French president Charles de Gaulle, he moved to the US in 1959.
+He worked in New York's top French restaurants and took a culinary development job with Howard Johnson's.
+Pépin has appeared on American television and authored more than 30 cookbooks, some of which have become best sellers.
+He was a longtime friend of the American chef Julia Child, and their 1999 PBS series Julia and Jacques Cooking at Home won a Daytime Emmy Award.

-He has been honored with 24 James Beard Foundation Awards, five honorary doctoral degrees, the American Public Television lifetime achievement award, the Emmy Award for Lifetime Achievement in 2019 and the Légion d'honneur, France's highest order of merit, in 2004.
+Pépin has been honored with 24 James Beard Foundation Award nominations and 16 awards, the American Public Television lifetime achievement award, the Emmy Award for Lifetime Achievement in 2019, the Julia Child Award in 2015, and the Légion d'honneur, France's highest order of merit, in 2004.

 Since 1989, Pépin has taught in the Culinary Arts Program at Boston University and served as dean of special programs at the International Culinary Center in New York City.
-In 2016, with his daughter, Claudine Pépin and his son-in-law, Rollie Wesen, Pépin created the Jacques Pépin Foundation to support culinary education for adults with barriers to employment.
+In 2016, with his daughter, Claudine Pépin and his son-in-law, Rollie Wesen, Pépin created the Jacques Pépin Foundation to create culinary education opportunities, particularly for workforce development for adults with barriers to employment.
 He has lived in Connecticut since 1975.

 Early life and education

 Pépin was born in 1935 in Bourg-en-Bresse, France.
 He was the second of three sons born to Jeannette and Jean-Victor Pépin.
-After World War II, his parents opened a restaurant called Le Pélican, where Pépin worked as a child, and later became known for his love for food.
+After World War II, his parents opened a restaurant called Le Pélican, where Pépin worked as a child, and later became known for his love of food.

-At the age of thirteen, he started his apprenticeship at Le Grand Hôtel de l'Europe in Bourg-en-Bresse.
+At the age of 13, he started his apprenticeship at Le Grand Hôtel de l'Europe in Bourg-en-Bresse.

 Pépin achieved his university education in his 30s, after his move to the United States in 1959.
-There he enrolled in English for foreign students, a GED equivalent, and eventually General Studies classes toward a Bachelor of Arts degree at Columbia University.
-He earned his Bachelor of Arts in 1970 from Columbia University's School of General Studies, and in 1972, his Master of Arts in French literature from the Columbia Graduate School of Arts and Sciences.
+He enrolled in English for foreign students, a GED equivalent, and eventually General Studies classes toward a Bachelor of Arts degree at Columbia University.
+He earned his Bachelor of Arts in 1970 from Columbia University's School of General Studies, and in 1972, his Master of Arts in French Literature from the Columbia Graduate School of Arts and Sciences.
 He entered into a doctoral program at Columbia, but his proposed thesis on French food in literature was rejected for being too frivolous for serious academic pursuit.